Mob-Anish/Dicer/readme.md

 - Simple dice rolling game using html,css and vanilla javascript.
 - It is the game inspired from the pig game of [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
+- You can visit the site by clicking [here](https://dicer-game.netlify.app/).

 # Rules💁: